-Parents are asked to contact class teachers if there are any problems over the completion of home learning in particular, if children are struggling or taking too long over tasks.
+Parents are asked to contact class teachers if there are any problems over the completion of homework in particular, if children are struggling or taking too long over tasks.

-All children are expected to complete their home learning activities in the time set.
-If home learning is not completed regularly or to an appropriate standard, the class teacher has the right to impose a school-based sanction in line with our Behaviour Policy.
+All children are expected to complete their homework activities in the time set.
+If homework is not completed regularly or to an appropriate standard, the class teacher has the right to impose a school based sanction in line with the our Behaviour Policy.